Image Slider

 3. Jozankei Onsen Snow Light Path

-Much like Otaru’s Snow Light Path Festival coming up below, the Yukitoro (snow-candle way) event occurs in Jozankei during the coldest months.
+Much like Otaru’s Snow Light Path Festival (in February), the Yukitouro (snow-candle way) event occurs in Jozankei during the coldest month.
 Local residents set up 1,000 to 2,000 snow candles at Jozankei Shrine, transforming the area into a magical landscape of snow lanterns.

 The event encourages visitors to walk in quietude, soaking in the soft, flickering lights amid the crisp night air.

 A highlight of the event is the Negai-no-akari, where participants make a wish on a candle before carrying it to a snow tower without letting the flame extinguish.
-The event occurs over just one week, from the last week of January to early February.
+The event is a week-long, from the last week of January to early February.

 February